|

 in the Ruby and Sapphire versions).
 In 2006, Japan began the

-fourth generation of the franchise with the release of Pokémon
+fourth generation of the franchise with the release of Pokemon

 Diamond and Pearl for Nintendo DS.
 The fourth generation introduces

-another 107 new species of Pokémon (starting with Turtwig
+another 107 new species of Pokemon (starting with Turtwig

-and ending with Arceus), bringing the total of Pokémon
+and ending with Arceus), bringing the total of Pokemon

 species to 493.
 The Nintendo DS "touch screen" allows